 Greeley’s Chief Credentialing Officer Sally Pelletier, CPMSM, CPCS, offers advice and guidance for physician groups, hospitals, and systems about aging policies for practitioners.
 The article includes the case for creating one, suggestions on whom should be involved, and five key areas every policy should cover.

 5/3/2018 – This is an essential overview meant to orient hospital and system Boards, MEC members, and physician leaders who want to better understand what bylaws mean and how they should be crafted and managed over time to serve and protect the organization and its providers, staff, and patients.
-Register Now!
+Watch Now!

 The most recent data shows unemployment among salaried employees at hospitals is flat-lining at 1.4 percent and turnover in healthcare (measured in quits and separations not related to layoffs) is tracking 20 percent higher than last year.
 As a result we are seeing more vacancies in key quality and leadership positions.
 The challenges with this… [Read More]